On Trains & Buses

 X4/X5: Workington - Cockermouth - Keswick - Penrith

-There was a time when Keswick had a railway link in the form of the Cockermouth and Keswick Railway but that sadly no longer exists, and this bus service is its modern-day equivalent.
-On weekdays (Monday to Saturday), the frequency is hourly and buses run from early to late too.
-In addition, Sundays see a two-hourly timetable that covers less of the day.
-Without this service, getting to those hills in the north of the Lake District wouldn’t be as easy, and it would be a pity to miss them because of a lack of connectivity.
-In any event, the A66 is busy around these parts so giving the car a rest would seem sensible too.
+There was a time when Keswick had a railway link in the form of the Cockermouth and Keswick Railway, but that sadly no longer exists, and this bus service is its modern-day equivalent.
+On weekdays (Monday to Saturday), the frequency is roughly half-hourly, and buses run from early to late too (especially so on Friday and Saturday nights).
+In addition, Sundays get an hourly timetable that covers less of the day.
+Without this service, getting to those hills in the north of the Lake District would not be as easy, and it would be a pity to miss them because of a lack of connectivity.
+In any event, the A66 is busy around these parts, which makes giving the car a rest would a more sensible move.

 X12: Ulverston - Coniston

 Ulverston may not be uppermost on a list of access points for the Lakeland fells, but this bus service makes it one of them.
-Ulverston’s having a railway station makes the X12 a good link for someone coming in from outside the area and bus timings are not bad for that day of exploring the fells either and even might make it a better alternative to the 505 too.
+Ulverston’s having a railway station makes the X12 a possible link for someone coming in from outside the area and bus timings may work for that day of exploring the fells either and even might make it a better alternative to the 505 too.

 X15: Newcastle - Morpeth - Alnwick - Belford - Berwick (via Great North Road or A1)